 What Is the Difference Between GASB and FASB?

 The Governmental Accounting Standards Board (GASB) and the Financial Accounting Standards Board (FASB) are two organizations responsible for setting accounting standards in the U.S. Both are independent, non-governmental entities that are used for setting standards regarding nonprofit accounting.

 1. Different Areas of Focus

 The main difference between GASB and FASB is their focus.
-GASB is responsible for setting accounting standards for state and local government entities, including:
+GASB is responsible for setting state and local government accounting standards, including:

 - School districts